spudlyo/clipetty/README.md

 [![License](http://img.shields.io/:license-gpl3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

 Clipetty is an minor mode that sends text that you kill in Emacs to your Operating System's clipboard, and specifically does so when you're running Emacs in a terminal (TTY) frame.
-For this to work you need to be using a terminal emulator that supports OSC 52 escape sequences, see the [Terminals](#terminals) section below to see if your favorite terminal emulator is on the list.
+For this to work you need to be using a terminal emulator that supports OSC 52 escape sequences.
+See the [Terminals](#terminals) section below to check if your favorite terminal emulator is on the list.
+If you predominately run Emacs in GUI (X-Windows, macOS, Windows) frames you don't need Clipetty.

 ## Features